alpaca-lang/alpaca/README.md

   type classes, ML modules, etc all smell like supersets to me but I'm not sure which way to jump yet.
 - simpler FFI to Erlang via dialyzer.
 I'm not certain how feasible this is but I'd like to dig a little deeper to see if it's possible.
+Especially important since the FFI currently only type checks the results of the patterns, not the existence of the module and function being called, nor the arity, nor that the types of the provided arguments could ever ever match.
 - anything for unit testing
 - annotations in the BEAM file output (source line numbers, etc).
 Not hard based on what I've seen in the [LFE](https://github.com/lfe)